Ilusion9/teamflash-protection-sm/README.md

 # Description
-Players will not be flashed by teammates.
+Players will not be flashed by their teammates.

 To give access only for players with specific flag, set "NoTeamFlash" override in admin_overrides.cfg.